Everything you need to lead your Grow Group well.

 Most Grow Groups meet weekly during the fall and spring semesters for 1.5-2 hours.
 Groups meet in a variety of locations, including homes, coffee shops, restaurants, and occasionally at Ridgepoint Church.
 Meeting days and times vary depending on the group, making it easier to find one that fits your schedule.

-Ridgepoint provides childcare for Grow Groups on Wednesday nights from 6:30 - 8:00 p.m. in coordination with our Kids Ministry.
+Families with children, birth to 5th grade, can meet on Wednesday nights at the church and there will be Wednesday Night Kids programming available for them to attend from 6:30 - 8:00 p.m.
 Groups meeting at other times are responsible for arranging their own childcare.
 Childcare availability will be clearly listed in each group's description during sign-ups.

 What is an OUT-project?